LaszloTaba/LaszloTaba/README.md

 Welcome.
-My name is Laszlo, and I'm an IT professional who lives in the suburbs of Washington, DC.
+My name is Laszlo, and I'm an IT professional and graduate student who lives in the Washington, DC area.

-This page is a home for code from personal projects and experiements I've been developing over the years.
-There's not much here now, but over the next months I'll be adding new repositories.

-Coming up: more Python code as I work through a cert course and a lots and lots of Docker files.

 <!--
 **LaszloTaba/LaszloTaba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.